Arthur Nelson*—TERC Founder

 Current Board Members

-Before becoming the Director of the Center for Research on Lifelong STEM Learning in June 2014 Dr. Storksdieck served as the Director of the Board on Science Education (BOSE) at the National Research Council (NRC) of the National Academy of Sciences.
-As the BOSE Director he oversaw studies that address a wide range of issues related to science education and science learning, and provide evidence-based advice to decision-makers in policy, academia and educational practice.
-His prior research focused on what and how we learn when we do so voluntarily, and how learning is connected to our behaviors, identities and beliefs.
-This includes the role of personal perspectives in science learning, particularly related to controversial topics such as climate change or evolution, and how connections between school-based and out-of-school learning can create and sustain lifelong interest in science, but also learning itself.
-His research also focused on the role of science-based professionals and science hobbyists in communicating their passions to a broader public.
-Storksdieck has also previously served as director of project development and senior researcher at the non-profit Institute for Learning Innovation.
-In the 1990s he was a science educator with a planetarium in Germany, where he developed shows and programs on global climate change; served as editor, host, and producer for a weekly environmental news broadcast; and worked as an environmental consultant specializing in local environmental management systems.
-He holds an M.S. in biology from the Albert-Ludwigs University in Freiburg, Germany; an M.P.A. from Harvard University’s Kennedy School of Government; and a Ph.D. in education from Leuphana University in Lüneburg, Germany.
-Storksdieck also directs NRC’s Roundtable on Climate Change Education.
+Martin Storksdieck directs Oregon State University’s campus-wide Center for Research on Lifelong STEM Learning, and holds appointment as professor in the College of Education and the School of Public Policy.
+The Center works to improve understanding of how all people learn STEM throughout the lifespan, in formal and informal settings.
+Before joining OSU in 2014, Martin directed the Board on Science Education and the Climate Change Education Roundtable at the National Academy of Sciences.
+At the Academies he oversaw studies on a wide range of issues related to science education and science learning, and provided evidence-based advice to decision-makers in policy, academia and educational practice.
+His prior research focused on how and what we learn when we do so voluntarily, and how learning is shaping, and also influenced by, our behaviors, identities and beliefs, particularly of controversial topics such as climate change or evolution.
+Martin researched informal science education and science communication in a variety of settings and situations, and has investigated connections between school-based and out-of-school learning in Germany and the United States.
+Martin has previously served as director of project development and as a senior researcher at the non-profit Institute for Learning Innovation.
+In the 1990s he was a science educator with a planetarium in Germany, responsible for shows and programs on global climate change; served as editor, host, and producer for a weekly environmental news broadcast; and worked as an environmental consultant specializing in local environmental management systems.
+Martin holds Master’s degrees in biology and public administration and a Ph.D. in education.

 Nadine (Binkley) Bonda